Tips for Safety on Bumble

 Omitting photos that show you in a specific location you frequent (e.g. your go-to dog park or local bar) is another way to practice safer online dating.

 Don’t hesitate to use the Block & Report feature in the Bumble app.
 We have a team of moderators working around the clock to keep out spam, fake profiles, and anyone who violates our community guidelines.
 Here, you can read more about what happens when you report someone on Bumble—and remember that even if you’ve unmatched a person, you can still use any information you have about them to file a report with our safety team.

 We want you to stay safe once you’ve decided to meet your match IRL, too.
 Here are some tips for meeting a Date, BFF, or Bizz connection for the first time:

 - Before you meet, ask your match to get verified using our photo verification feature.
 If you’d like, use our video chat or voice call feature within the app to “meet” your date without handing out your phone number or email.

 - If you decide to take it offline, meet in a public place, like a coffee shop.

-- Tell somebody close to you your date’s name, where you’re going, and when, and that you’ll contact them once you’re safely home afterwards.
+- Tell somebody close to you your date’s name, where you’re going, and when, and that you’ll contact them once you’re home afterwards.

 - Don’t give out private information about yourself right away.
 Don’t share things like your home or office address right off the bat.

 - Always feel free to politely leave the date.
-If you don’t feel comfortable, it’s always important for you to put yourself first.
+If you don’t feel comfortable, it’s important for you to put yourself first.

-Call Love Is Respect, a project of the National Domestic Violence Hotline, at 866-331-9474, text LOVEIS to 22522, or visit LoveIsRespect.org and click ‘Chat Now’ at any time.
+If you’re in the U.S., you can call Love Is Respect, a project of the National Domestic Violence Hotline, at 866-331-9474, text LOVEIS to 22522, or visit LoveIsRespect.org and click ‘Chat Now’ at any time.